d-ferro/d-ferro.github.io/_pages/about.md

 <h3>Research</h3>

 <p style="font-size:.75em">
-I am a cognitive and computational neuroscientist interested in the neural mechanisms that transform perception into action.
-My research combines computational modeling, large-scale neural recordings, eye tracking, and information-theoretic analyses to understand how attention, gaze, and internal goals shape cognition and behavior.
+I am a cognitive and computational neuroscientist interested in how brains transform sensory information, internal goals, and reward expectations into adaptive decisions and actions.
+My research combines computational modeling, neural population analyses, eye tracking, and electrophysiology to understand the circuit mechanisms that link attention, gaze, valuation, and decision-making.
 </p>

 <p style="font-size:.75em">
-I currently work at the
+I currently work in the
 <a href="https://www.crm.cat/_neuroscience/">Department of Computational and Mathematical Neuroscience</a>
 at the Centre de Recerca Matemàtica
 (<a href="https://www.crm.cat">CRM</a>), and collaborate with the